Satyam-193/Python-for-beginners/README.md

-# Python
+# Python for Beginners

-Learn the python from basics to Advance.
+Learn Python from Basics to Advance.

+Starting with variables and operator.